cosmic-dawn/swot/README.md

 ### Install SWOT on CANDIDE

-If you are system manager or you want your local version of `SWOT`:
+If you are system manager or you want a local version of `SWOT`:

 1. Download/clone the latest version here https://github.com/cosmic-dawn/swot/
 2. Enter in the directory `swot`